spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/company-account-feature-integration.md

 `CompanyToCompanyUserAttachCustomerFormExpanderPlugin`, `CompanyBusinessUnitToCompanyUserAttachCustomerFormExpanderPlugin`,
 `CompanyToCompanyUnitAddressEditFormExpanderPlugin`, `CompanyToCompanyRoleCreateFormExpanderPlugin`, `CompanyBusinessUnitToCustomerBusinessUnitAttachFormExpanderPlugin`, `CompanyToCompanyBusinessUnitFormExpanderPlugin`) are set up correctly, open the corresponding form and check that input boxes with search and suggestions are used for the company and business unit fields instead of default select dropdowns.

-Also make sure that field labels (like "Company") and hints (like "Select company") are translated correctly for the dropdowns.
+Make sure that field labels (like `Company`) and hints (like `Select company`) are translated correctly for the dropdowns.

 {% endinfo_block %}

 ## Install feature frontend

+Follow these steps to install feature frontend

 ### Prerequisites